krislowg/MessageFinalAssignment/README.md

-# MessageFinalAssignment
+# Final Assignment COP 3710

-Word Suggestion Engine<br />
+Word Suggestion Engine
 Determine the confidence and support of each word pair (bigram) <br /> Ask user for word (as if they were typing it)<br /> Build a List of possible "next words" at least 3 words in length <br />